Trump supporters rally near Portland and at Oregon’s Capitol | Federal News Network

 At one point Monday afternoon, the right-wing crowd rushed a smaller group of Black Lives Matters counter-demonstrators, firing paint-gun pellets at them.

-Videos on social media showed right-wing protesters chasing, tackling and assaulting left-wing protestors with weapons, their fists and with pepper spray, The Oregonian/OregonLive reported.
-Paintballs were also fired between the two groups.

-After unfolding a large American flag on the steps of the Capitol, right-wing protesters charged counter-protesters, leaving several of them injured, The Oregonian/OregonLive reported.
-Right-wing protesters made a second rush later, tackling and beating at least one person, leading to two arrests, the media outlet said.
+After unfolding a large American flag on the steps of the Capitol, right-wing protesters charged again, leaving several counter-protesters injured.
+Police then stepped in and arrested two right-wing protesters.

 Organizers of the earlier vehicle rally in Oregon City said they did not plan to enter Multnomah County, where Portland is located.
 Oregon City is about 20 miles (32 kilometers) south of Portland.